 Are there tasks coming in the months after the baby is born that you could do ahead of time?
 For instance, do you send out birthday and anniversary cards to family?
 Fill the cards out early and put sticky notes on the envelopes telling you which dates to send them out.

 Do you plan on sending out a birth announcement?
 Compile addresses and get everything ready to go except for what you don’t know yet.
 Get your bills set up to deduct automatically, and stock up on toiletries so you don’t make late night store runs because you ran out of toilet paper.

 Don’t be afraid to ask for help or accept it when it’s offered.
 A few ways people can help new moms:

 - Bring meals

 - Help with housework

 Just be sure to clarify if you want help or a visit.
 Either way is fine, but it’s useful to clarify expectations.
-And don’t feel guilty if you’re not up to chatting or visiting.
-Your job is to recover from childbirth and take care of your baby…not to entertain.
+You might not be up for chatting, so don’t feel guilty if you want to take a nap while others spend time with the baby.
+Your job is to recover from childbirth and take care of the baby, not to entertain.

 Get more tips: